Did you know we host a live chat room? We are closed right now but will be back online:

 Cocaine (coke-ain) also known as coke, charlie and ching comes from the South American coca plant.
 There, it has been used for centuries, commonly chewed by local people as part of their culture.
 Today it is most popular in its powder form as a recreational drug.

 Cocaine is a strong stimulant (upper) drug which can make you feel energetic and confident.
 It also increases your heart rate and breathing.
-People using it can experience a high with increased alertness, focus and sex drive, as well as a decreased appetite.
+People using it can experience a high with increased alertness, focus and sex drive, as well as a decreased appetite and a strong urge to redose.
 Other effects include restlessness, aggression, paranoia and arrogance.